Laragear/WebAuthn/README.md

 * **Can I use my smartphone as authenticator through my PC or Mac?**

-It depends.
+Usually.

-This is entirely up to hardware, OS and browser vendor themselves, but mostly the OS.
-Some OS or browsers may offer a way to sync private keys on the cloud, even letting the assertion challenge to be signed remotely instead of transmitting the private key.
+While this is entirely up to hardware, OS and browser vendor themselves, modern _platforms_ will show a QR code, push notification, or ask to bring closer your smartphone to complete the WebAuthn ceremony.
 Please check your target platforms of choice.

 * **Why my device doesn't show Windows Hello/Passkey/TouchID/FaceID/OpticID/pattern/fingerprint authentication?**